Efficient Reasoning with Hidden Thinking: Introduction

-The whole framework is shown in Figure~\ref{fig:introductioni_whole_pipeline}.
-We accelerate the reasoning process using the Heima Encoder, which performs hidden thinking by generating (a significantly reduced number of) thinking tokens instead of textual CoTs, producing the final answer directly.
-The last hidden state of these thinking tokens can further be delivered to Heima Decoders for interpreting hidden thinking into a textual reasoning process.
-Experimental results demonstrate that our approach significantly enhances reasoning efficiency by generating far fewer tokens while achieving comparable or even superior performance on a list of zero-shot reasoning benchmarks, compared to reasoning MLLMs without hidden thinking.
-Furthermore, the results demonstrate that the reasoning processes reconstructed by the Heima Decoder, even without visual information, closely align with the original CoTs derived from both visual and textual inputs.
-This confirms both the effectiveness and interpretability of the hidden representations generated by the Heima Encoder.
-Meanwhile, existing efficient techniques like KV cache optimization and flash attention are compatible with our method.
-Our contributions for this paper is summarized as follows, \begin{itemize} \item We propose Heima as the first reasoning acceleration framework for MLLMs through Heima Encoder by encoding the CoTs into compact hidden representations.
+The whole framework is shown in Figure~\ref{fig:introduction_whole_pipeline}.
+We accelerate the reasoning using Heima, which performs reasoning in latent space by generating a significantly reduced number of thinking tokens instead of verbose textual CoTs, thereby producing answers more efficiently.
+The last hidden states of these thinking tokens are further delivered to interpreters for the reconstruction of the textual reasoning sentences.
+Experimental results demonstrate that our approach significantly enhances reasoning efficiency by generating far fewer tokens while achieving comparable or even superior performance on a list of zero-shot reasoning benchmarks.
+Furthermore, the results demonstrate that the reasoning progress reconstructed by interpreters, even without visual information, closely align with the original CoTs texts generated based on multimodal inputs.
+These findings establish that the information gap induced by compression is negligible and affirm the effectiveness as well as the interpretability of the thinking tokens produced by Heima.
+Our contributions are summarized below: \begin{itemize} \item \textbf{1.} We propose Heima, the first reasoning acceleration framework for MLLMs that conducts reasoning in latent space by generating compact thinking tokens rather than verbose textual CoTs.

-\item We design Heima Decoder to decode or interpret hidden representations, validating the effectiveness of hidden thinking and enhancing interpretability.

-\item Experimental results demonstrate that our approach achieves high reasoning efficiency, reducing the number of generated tokens to as little as 6\% of the original, while maintaining comparable or even superior performance on a list of zero-shot reasoning benchmarks compared to MLLMs utilizing textual CoTs.
+\item \textbf{2.} We develop an information-theoretic analysis of CoT compression within Heima that quantifies the compression-induced information gap and proves that reasoning capability is preserved under retention of non-trivial mutual information.

+\item \textbf{3.} We design interpreters with pure LLMs to reconstruct textual reasoning with thinking tokens, which serves to analyze the information gap induced by compression relative to the original CoTs.

+\item \textbf{4.} Experiments show that Heima attains substantial improvements in reasoning efficiency without sacrificing performance relative to textual CoTs.
+In addition, reconstructions with interpreters indicate that the information gap induced by compression is negligible, providing empirical validation of the theoretical guarantees underlying the Heima framework.

 \end{itemize}